juev/awesome-stars/README.md

 ## Makefile

 - [lorien/awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) – List of libraries, tools and APIs for web scraping and data processing.
+- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) – A list of Free Software network services and web applications which can be hosted on your own servers
 - [davecheney/dotfiles](https://github.com/davecheney/dotfiles) – dot slash dot dot

 <div id="ocaml"></div>